T-miracle/vitepress-plugin-image-viewer/README.md

 - el

-    CSS selector (Default `.vp-doc img`, can be empty, this is not required)
+    CSS selector (Default `.vp-doc`, can be empty, this is not required)

 - option